 You may have contact with dangerous or unpleasant substances.

 You usually need a degree in chemistry.
-This may be a BSc, MChem or MSci.
+This may be a BSc (SCQF Level 10), MChem (SCQF Level 11) or MSci (SCQF Level 11).
 For entry you need 4 or 5 Highers, normally including Chemistry and another science subject and usually English, Maths and Chemistry at National 5.
 Some courses may require certain other subjects.

 Some entrants have a specialist postgraduate qualification in chemistry.
-Those with a PhD are likely to enter at a more senior level.
+Those with a PhD (SCQF Level 12) are likely to enter at a more senior level.